 “Preparation consists in a strict and definite cultivation of the life of thought and feeling, through which the psycho-spiritual body becomes equipped with higher senses and organs of activity in the same way that natural forces have fitted the physical body with organs built out of indeterminate living matter ...
 Thoughts and feelings of a new kind and unknown before will be noticed uprising in the soul ...
 And just as the eyes and ears of the physical body are built by natural forces out of living matter, so will the organs of clairvoyance build themselves out of the feelings and thoughts thus evoked.”

 Any worldview that warns us away from the use of our brains must be suspect.
 It deserves our deepest skepticism or, indeed, it deserves utter rejection.
-Anthroposophy encourages us to turn our backs on truth and the hard-won fruits of human philosophical, scientific, and, yes, theological progress.
+Anthroposophy encourages us to turn our backs on truth and the hard-won fruits of human scholarly, scientific, philosophical, and, yes, theological progress.
 It encourages us to reject real knowledge and replace it with fantasy, delusion, and ignorance.
 The only sane response to this advice is a firm No Thanks.

 Science is mankind’s highest attainment.
 Raising ourselves laboriously from millennia of ignorance and superstition, we have begun to gain genuine information about our surroundings and ourselves.
 This is not something we should lightly toss away.
 It is our finest legacy and our greatest hope.
 And yet Steiner would junk it in favor of mystical claptrap.

 We all yearn for the transcendent.
 We all chafe at the limitations of our lives and conditions, our unfulfilled desires, our mortality.
 We all wish for something more — we want to rise from dreariness to joyous fulfillment.
 But it should be perfectly clear that we will solve none of our problems by rejecting real knowledge and turning to fanciful illusions instead.
-We must stand firmly on the truth, whether or not we find the truth disagreeable.
+We must stand firmly on the truth, whether or not we find the truth agreeable.
 We must have the courage to face reality and make the best of it.
 Running away into fantasy solves nothing.

 If we are to improve our lot, we will do it by turning to precisely the things Steiner wanted us to discount: our brains, rationality, science, and our expanding store of real information — real knowledge.
 This is the true path, the upward ascent from blindness to sight, from falsehood to truth.
-We have been led upward by the great scientists, philosophers, scholars, and theologians of the past, incandescent minds who pushed back the darkness.
+We have been led upward by the great scholars, scientists, philosophers, and theologians of the past, incandescent minds who pushed back the darkness.
 We should build on their gifts to us, not squander them.
 We have it in our power to improve ourselves, if only we will have the courage and intellectual honesty to do so.

-"The brain does not produce thoughts." — Henk Van Oort, ANTHROPOSOPHY A-Z (Rudolf Steiner Press, 2011), p.
-16.
+"The brain does not produce thoughts." — Waldorf teacher Henk Van Oort,

 ◊ “As soon as we begin to think with our fingers — and one can think with one's fingers and toes much more brightly, once one makes the effort, than with the nerves of the head — as soon as we begin to think with that part of us which has not entirely become matter, when we think with the lower part of our being, then our thoughts are the thoughts of our karma." — Rudolf Steiner, BLACKBOARD DRAWINGS 1919-1924 (Rudolf Steiner Press, 2003), p.
 126.

 ◊ “The head only looks on at all that occurs.
 The head is really only an apparatus for reflecting what the body does.
 The body thinks, the body counts.
 The head is only a spectator.” — Rudolf Steiner, RHYTHMS OF LEARNING (SteinerBooks, 1998), p.
 159.

 ◊ “If we wish to express in correct diagrammatic form the process of human cognition, we must say: —